Canvasbird/GSoC-Ideas/README.md

 <img src="./assets/gsoc.png" alt="GSoC-Image">

-- This repo contains the ideas for Google Summer of Code.
+- This repository contains the ideas list for Google Summer of Code along with the proposal template
-- Here, each issue of this repository will be treated as a single project.
+- You can find all the GSoC replated information in this repo as well as the wiki of this repository
-- All ideas/projects of a single year is stored in it's repective folders
+- All ideas/projects of a single year is stored in it's repective year-wise folders